 - The baccalaureate program consists of a four-year curriculum of lower and upper division course work.
-There is one year of prerequisites and three (3) years of clinical nursing.
+There are two (2) years of General Education including prerequisites and two (2) years of clinical nursing.
 The time to complete the prerequisites may increase the time to complete the degree.
 Its content prepares competent professional practitioners of nursing who will help meet the changing health care needs of society.
-The specific purposes of the program are to: 1) provide a program of study which includes the developing theory and practices of nursing leading to a Bachelor of Science degree with a major in Nursing; 2) prepare a generalist in nursing practice who is able to utilize the nursing process to meet the health care needs of the community; and 3) provide the student with a base for graduate study. - In the baccalaureate program, students are provided with a variety of learning experiences both on and off campus.
+The specific purposes of the program are to: 1) provide a program of study which includes the developing theory and practices of nursing leading to a Bachelor of Science degree with a major in Nursing, 2) prepare a generalist in nursing practice who is able to utilize the nursing process to meet the health care needs of the community, and 3) provide the student with a base for graduate study. - In the baccalaureate program, students are provided with a variety of learning experiences both on and off campus.
 Examples of clinical facilities used in the Sacramento and surrounding areas include acute care hospitals, skilled nursing and extended care facilities, outpatient clinics, schools, and community health and social service agencies. - Students are encouraged to participate in the California Nursing Students' Association (CNSA) as they pursue their academic studies.
-In their fifth semester of clinical nursing course work, students are eligible for membership in Zeta Eta, the local chapter of Sigma Theta Tau, International Honor Society for Nursing. - The Sacramento State program in professional nursing is approved by the California State Board of Registered Nursing and is fully accredited by the Commission on Collegiate Nursing Education. - The student satisfactorily completing the baccalaureate program is awarded a Bachelor of Science degree in Nursing and is eligible to apply for licensure by the California Board of Registered Nursing.
+In their fourth semester of clinical nursing course work, students are eligible for membership in Zeta Eta, the local chapter of Sigma Theta Tau, International Honor Society for Nursing.

+- The Sacramento State program in professional nursing is approved by the California State Board of Registered Nursing and is fully accredited by the Commission on Collegiate Nursing Education. - The student satisfactorily completing the baccalaureate program is awarded a Bachelor of Science degree in Nursing and is eligible to apply for licensure by the California Board of Registered Nursing. - Consult the Division of Nursing website at www.hhs.csus. edu/nrs for accelerated options for students with bachelors' degrees in other areas of study.

-Note: Upon completion of the first seven academic semesters of the recommended course sequence in nursing (after the 5th clinical semester), the student may apply for the licensing examination administered by the California Board of Registered Nursing.
+Note: Upon completion of the first seven academic semesters of the recommended course sequence in nursing (after the 4th clinical semester), the student may apply for the licensing examination administered by the California Board of Registered Nursing.
 Additional course work is necessary to complete the requirements for the baccalaureate degree.
-Following licensure and graduation, the student is eligible to apply for the Public Health Nursing Certificate issued by the California Department of Health Services.
+Following licensure and graduation, the student is eligible to apply for the Public Health Nursing Certificate issued by the Board of Registered Nursing.